 If you’ve read complaints about people getting hacked while using a specific hosting company, that’s probably a sign that they’re not providing the right level of security.
 If you want to own or already own a growing business, security should already be one of your main concerns today.
 Remember that it doesn’t take much for your website to be completely wiped out or hijacked if your hosting service doesn’t provide adequate protection.

 Web Hosting Companies Aren’t All THAT Bad

 Straight to the point, fellas.
 No hosting company is free from weaknesses and shortcomings.
 With that said, they’re not all generally bad.
 However, trusting a company to host your site is a big decision, so we urge everyone to take the time to do their research first.

 Go through as many reviews as you have time for.
 Get in touch with people who have first-hand experience with the company.
 Do whatever it takes until you can finally decide on a company you’re confident you’ll be happy with, limitations included.
 Because let’s face it, there’s no perfect service out there.
 You can always make the most out of whatever hosting service you get, but it’s just better to have more advantages than disadvantages.

 Given what I’ve just talked about above, it would be remiss of me not mention some web hosting companies that I have had positive experiences with, and am happy to recommend:

-WP Engine are all about innovation, which they aim to deliver at a faster pace than any other hosting provider.
-Utilizing over 30 open source technologies means their platform isn’t stuck with closed, proprietary systems.
-With the bonus of 35 StudioPress themes + Genesis framework free, and best in class customer service and technical support, this is one professional outfit you really cannot go wrong with.
+WP Engine is all about innovation, which they aim to deliver at a faster pace than any other hosting provider.
+Utilizing over 30 open-source technologies means their platform isn’t stuck with closed, proprietary systems.

 We have a special offer for WP Engine from WP Mayor – Get 20% OFF your first payment.
 If you purchase an annual plan, that’s a total of 4 months of free hosting.